Room Draw Policy 2015-2016

 The College puts great value in the coeducational living environment.
 The Office of Residential Life staff members strive to achieve a balance of males and females residing on each floor or in each living area.
 At the same time, we want to give students as many choices as possible in determining their living arrangements.
 All high capacity rooms (quads, quints, and sextets) will not have a gender designation on them for room draw.
 These rooms will be open to any groups of students to draw into.

 Because we believe it is important to keep an appropriate gender balance in all of our communities, we do find it necessary to specifically designate male and female spaces in each community.
 As space allows on each floor, there will be some double rooms designated for male, some for female, and some that can be drawn in any designation.
-Single rooms will continue to be designated by gender so that an equal number of single rooms are available to both women and men.
+Single rooms will continue to be designated by gender so that an equal number of single rooms are available to all students who identify as men and all students who identify as women.

 Specific lists of rooms available for male, female, or co-ed housing will be updated on this website in the first week of May and will be updated daily.
 It is possible that, in order to keep a gender balance in a particular community or to allow for all students to attempt to draw a room during room draw, some rooms may be switched from one gender to the other at the start of the night's draw.